ljwharbers/nextflow-gpseqyfish/README.md

-## Nextflow pipeline for processing of GPSeq data
+## Nextflow pipeline for processing of YFISH images

 ### Requirements
 To be able to run this pipeline you need nextflow (version 23.10 or higher) and singularity (tested on version 3.8.6) installed.
 This does not work on Mac.